Cheapest monthly rolling energy tariff in the UK (guide)

 - Gas use: 14,000 kWh/year

-Assumptions: illustrative single-rate dual fuel; monthly estimate is annual ÷ 12; excludes any one-off credits, warm home discounts, or special schemes.
+Assumptions: illustrative single-rate dual fuel at the July 2026 cap; monthly estimate is annual ÷ 12; excludes any one-off credits, warm home discounts, or special schemes.
 Your actual costs depend on your region, meter type, payment method and exact tariff rates.

 Get a monthly rolling quote